(888) 340-0089

 2. Will you apply for 501(c)(3) status?

 If yes, a nonprofit corporation is almost always the best choice.
-Visit the IRS Charities and Nonprofits page to learn more about tax-exempt eligibility.
+Our guide 501(c)(3) vs 501(c)(4): What Is the Difference for Nonprofits? explains how different tax-exempt classifications affect fundraising and advocacy activities.
+You can also visit the IRS Charities and Nonprofits page to learn more about tax-exempt eligibility.

 You can also check out our guide on What Happens After You Receive 501(c)(3) Status.